Get the medication you need quickly

 Doxycycline is effective against all Plasmodium species, provided you follow the treatment plan as instructed.
-However, no anti-malarial is 100% effective, so make sure you take other preventative measures such as covering your body as much as possible, wearing insect repellent and using a mosquito net.
+However, no anti-malarial is 100% effective, so make sure you take other measures to prevent malaria such as covering your body as much as possible, wearing insect repellent and using a mosquito net.
 If you experience any symptoms of the infection, be it fever, headache or nausea during your travels or within 4 weeks after, you should seek medical help and rule out the possibility of a malaria infection.

 You should not consume alcohol while taking Doxycycline, as it can decrease its effect.
 There are no interactions with any other foods, so you can continue your diet as usual.
 Some people even find it beneficial to take Doxycycline with food, in order to minimise the risk of stomach pain.

 It is important that you continue the course for around 4 weeks after you have left the risk area.
 You can’t be sure that you haven’t been infected with malaria, in which case stopping the medication would result in an outbreak of the potentially dangerous illness.
 Taking Doxycycline for the necessary period of time should not interfere with your plans.
-Unlike other malaria medication, it does not cause dizziness and can be taken even when planning to scuba-dive or go climbing.
+Unlike other malaria tablets, it does not cause dizziness and can be taken even when planning to scuba-dive or go climbing.